 Including elementary and secondary schooling, women have access to all levels of education.
 After finishing secondary school, 77% of Emirati women participate in higher education.
 All university grads, 70% of whom are women.

 The United Arab Emirates (UAE) has approved the UN Declaration on the Complete Elimination of Every Kind of Violence Against Women and proceeds to place a high emphasis on gender equality.
-In spite of this, many of the government’s policies fall short of these standards.
+In spite of this, many of the government's policies fall short of these standard

 Because Islam permits a spouse to reprimand or focus his wife and young children, domestic violence is acceptable in the United Arab Emirates.
-Unfortunately, when women call the authorities to report violence, the officers often don’t take the complaints seriously because they are viewed as private domestic issues.
+Unfortunately, when women call the authorities to report violence, the officers often don't take the complaints seriously because they are viewed as private domestic issues.
 Wives must submit to their spouses.
 It is possible and has happened to accuse rape victims requesting assistance of engaging in illegal and criminalised illicit sex.
-The United Arab Emirates’ treatment of women’s liberties falls short of that of other nations’ cultures in this regard.
+The United Arab Emirates' treatment of women's liberties falls short of that of other nations' cultures in this regard

 Please remember that even though Emirati law was influenced by Islamic law, it is binding on all citizens of the nation.
 Therefore, cases involving custody and divorce disagreements are managed in this context of unequal rights.
 It has also happened in upsetting cases where wives have charged their spouses of violence and their partners have responded by accusing the wives of slander or using vulgar language.
 Both parties have received punishment in these cases.
 Be sure to be aware of your rights as an immigrant and, regrettably, keep an escape plan in the backside of your mind.